andrew/ultimate-awesome/README.md

 - [powered-by-azuracast](https://github.com/zcraber/powered-by-azuracast) - Curated list of awesome radio stations powered by AzuraCast.
 - [awesome-hokchew](https://github.com/ztl8702/awesome-hokchew) - A curated list of resources about the Hokchew / Foochow language. 閩東語福州話的資源整合列表。.
 - [awesome-climbing-web](https://github.com/akirosingh/awesome-climbing-web) - Curating a list of useful climbing resources.
-- [awesome-agent-sandboxes](https://github.com/arjan/awesome-agent-sandboxes) - A curated list of code-execution sandboxing solutions for AI/LLM agents.
 - [awesome-42-freelance-42paris](https://github.com/CamilleHbp/awesome-42-freelance-42paris) - Awesome list for the 42paris campus freelances.
 Aggregates the best tips and tools for french freelancers.
 - [awesome-architecture](https://github.com/ccamara/awesome-architecture) - A curated list of awesome Architecture software, libraries, resources and shiny things.
 - [awesome-clever-cloud](https://github.com/CleverCloud/awesome-clever-cloud) - Curated list of awesome Clever Cloud resources.
 - [awesome-video-object-detection](https://github.com/coderonion/awesome-video-object-detection) -  A collection of some awesome video object detection series projects. .
 - [awesome-programmer-source](https://github.com/coderzcr/awesome-programmer-source) - 👏❤专注分享高质量程序员相关资源，包括优质文章、教程、GitHub（Gitee）仓库、公众号等优质资源.
-- [fucking-awesome-actions](https://github.com/Correia-jpv/fucking-awesome-actions) - A curated list of awesome actions to use on GitHub.
-With repository stars⭐ and forks🍴.
 - [awesome-covid19-resources](https://github.com/defeatcovid19/awesome-covid19-resources) - Collection of awesome links about initiatives fighting COVID19 outbreak.
 - [awesome-freelance-developer-resources](https://github.com/digital-marketing-engineer/awesome-freelance-developer-resources) - This repository is a curated list of resources for freelance developers.
 If you want to become freelance web developer, freelance app developer,  be sure to check our guide.
 - [awesome-swedish-nlp](https://github.com/dkalpakchi/awesome-swedish-nlp) - A curated list of resources for natural language processing (NLP) in Swedish.